 In the landmark case K.S.
 Puttaswamy And Others v.
 Union Of India and Ors. , Supreme Court Of India, the right to privacy was recognised as a fundamental right inherent in Article 21of the Indian Constitution and Article 14.
 Supporters of the argument that the Indian Constitution’s right to privacy includes the right to consume liquor claim that what a person consumes is a result of his personal choice, and it is an important component of his privacy.

-Right to Liquor Exists ?
+Doe the Right to Liquor Exists ?

 Only when there is a right can restrictions be placed.
 If the limitations on liquor commerce are upheld, it means citizens have the right to trade, because restrictions under Article 19(6)are only applied if citizens have that right.